 Jill Kearney (Vice-president)

 Jill Kearney is a certified IDA Dyslexia Practitioner and has Associate Level certification from the Academy of Orton-Gillingham Practitioners and Educators.
 Jill has a B.Sc.
 (Biology ) and an M.Sc.
 (Applied Statistics) and worked for over 30 years in environmental health research and risk assessment.
-She became interested in understanding dyslexia when her son had unexpected difficulties in learning to read.
+She became interested in understanding dyslexia when a family member had unexpected difficulties in learning to read.
 She now enjoys private tutoring and is often found looking at the latest scientific articles about reading and participating in workshops and webinars on dyslexia, assessment, effective interventions, fluency, morphology, etymology, assistive technologies, and other learning issues.
-By working with ONBIDA she hopes to share what she has learned in order to help people with dyslexia, their families and educators.
+By working with IDA Ontario she hopes to share what she has learned in order to help people with dyslexia, their families, and educators.

 Yatin Dullabh (Treasurer)

-Elie Roth is a partner with Davies Ward Phillios & Vineberg LLP in Toronto, where he is a member of the the taxation law practice group.
-Elie advises on domestic and international tax planning, corporate reorganizations, mergers and acquisitions and corporate finance, and also acts as counsel to a number of charitable and non-profit organizations.
-Elie has advised ONBIDA on charity and taxation law matters since the Ontario Branch was formed and assisted ONBIDA in its registration as a Canadian charity.
-In honour of Elie’s contributions to ONBIDA, a scholarship fund was set up in his name.
+Elie Roth is a partner with Davies Ward Phillips & Vineberg LLP in Toronto, where he is a member of the taxation law practice group.
+Elie advises on domestic and international tax planning, corporate reorganizations, mergers and acquisitions, and corporate finance, and also acts as counsel to a number of charitable and non-profit organizations.
+Elie has advised IDA Ontario on charity and taxation law matters since the Ontario Branch was formed and assisted IDA Ontario in its registration as a Canadian charity.
+In honour of Elie’s contributions to IDA Ontario, a scholarship fund was set up in his name.